Divyang2599/CST8915-Full-stack-Cloud-native-Development/Lab 07/README.md

 - No data is written to durable external storage
 - The moment the container is destroyed, all data is permanently gone

 In production, this is catastrophic.
-Orders placed by customers, payment confirmations, notification events — anything sitting in the queue between being published and being consumed is wiped on every pod restart.
+Orders placed by customers, payment confirmations, notification events, and  anything sitting in the queue between being published and being consumed is wiped on every pod restart.

 ---